 Constellations and Astronomy

 The zodiac is based on 12 constellations in the night sky.
 So what exactly is a constellation?
-Essentially, constellations are made up based on patterns viewed in the night sky that (very loosely) resemble certain shapes.
-The reason I call them made up is that the stars involved don’t actually have any relationship to each other whatsoever; they just look like they do from where we’re situated.
-Because they’re so far away, they would have to do a whole lot of moving around before their relative positions would start to look any different from where we’re standing.
+Essentially, constellations are made up based on patterns we can see in the night sky that (very loosely) resemble certain shapes.
+I call them made up because the stars involved don’t actually have any relationship to each other; they just look like they do from where we are Because they’re so far away, they’d have to do a whole lot of moving around before their relative positions would start to look any different from where we’re standing.

 Let’s take Pisces.
 The stars that make up Pisces vary widely in their distance from earth, ranging from 106 to 680 light-years away.
 A light-year is the distance that light travels in one year, which is around 9.46 trillion kilometres.
 The nearest star to our own sun is 4.24 light-years away.
-For all we know, one of the further stars in Pisces may have exploded in a supernova five hundred years ago, and the light from that event hasn’t reached us yet.
-It could also have been swallowed up by a black hole, but the loss of light from that event hasn’t reached us.
+For all we know, one of the further stars in Pisces may have exploded in a supernova 500 years ago; the light from that point in time hasn’t reached us yet.
+It could also have been swallowed up by a black hole, but we’re still seeing older light.
 After all, the light that we see shining in a certain place in the sky was emitted by the star 680 years ago (to use the furthest star in Pisces as an example).

 So, how is it that the position of the sun in relation to an assortment of stars hundreds of light-years away, that we can only see as they existed hundreds of years ago, that have no relationship to one another, supposed to affect a person who happens to be born on a certain day?